Basic User Groups, Roles, & Entitlements

 View Resources Permission Required

-Remember that many of the features associated with the entitlements above cannot be used unless the user has View access to at least some or your resources.
+Remember that many of the features associated with entitlements cannot be used unless the user has View access to at least some of your resources.

 The available access entitlements are:

-• Disabled: Disabled completely restricts access to the specified area of the tool.
+• Disabled: This completely restricts access to the specified area of the tool.
 The disabled section (e.g., BotFactory) will not even appear in the navigation menu for this basic user.

-Entitlements are mix-and-match, e.g., a Basic User Role or Basic User Group might have "Disabled" for BotFactory, but have "Editor" entitlement for Tag Explorer.
-By default, all basic user roles will be given "Viewer" entitlement.
+Entitlements can be mix-and-match; for example: a Basic User Group might have Disabled for BotFactory but have Editor entitlement for Tag Explorer.
+By default, all basic user groups do not have any entitlements (everything will be Disabled).

 For more information on what the different types of entitlements can do (or not do), review the User Entitlements Matrix.